siberianfox/tinygwiki/TinyG-Homing-and-Limits-Troubleshooting.md

-The fact that you are here implies you are having problems.
-Please first read and understand how homing/limits work: [Tinyg Homing](https://github.com/synthetos/TinyG/wiki/TinyG-Homing)
+The fact that you are here implies you are having problems eitehr getting homing to work, or with limit switches, or both.
+Please first read the [Tinyg Homing](https://github.com/synthetos/TinyG/wiki/TinyG-Homing) page and make sure you understand how homing and limits are supposed work and be configured.

-# Common Problems and Troubleshooting
+# Homing Problems
 ## Configuration
 Most homing problems are configuration problems.
 Especially if you are running normally closed switches.
 If you are having issues with homing check your configuration before you do anything else
 * Is your $st switch type variable set to the switch wiring you are using?
 Check is $st in the system group ($sys) is 0 for NO switches, 1 for NC.
 All switches must be of the same type.